RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-criteria.md

 ## Manage state and search query

-When extending the PluginCriterionContainer class, the main abstract methods to implement are:
+When extending the PluginCriterionContainer class, the criterion main component must implement the following methods:
 * `getPluginSearchQuery`
 *(state:Object) => string*
 Convert this component state, where state is first parameter, into a query part like, for instance, 'MY_VALUE:35'.
-State fields here correspond to attribute names.
+State fields here correspond to attribute names, from plugin-info.json.
 * `parseOpenSearchQuery`
 *(attributeName: string, openSearchValue} => (state)*
 Parses the component state for attributeName as parameter.
 It is essential here for implementation to understand that: